mschuchard/concourse-github-issue-resource/README.md

 This ignores any inputs and quickly dummies outputs, and therefore is primarily useful for executing an efficient `check` step with minimal overhead.

-### `out`: creates a Github issue
+### `out`: creates or updates a Github issue

 The `out` step updates or creates a Github issue according to the input parameters below.
 The number of the created Github issue is written to a file at `/opt/resource/issue_number.txt` so that it can be re-used later in the build (especially for a subsequent `check` step to trigger Concourse steps based on the status of the Github issue created during this step).

-Recall that the parameter which determines whether a create or update operation occurs during this step is `source.number`.
+Recall that the parameter which determines whether a create or update operation occurs during this step is `source.number` (update when a specific existing issue number is specified; otherwise create).

 The metadata output from this step contains the number, url, title, state, labels, assignees, milestone, created time, and last updated time for the issue.